Rinchu93/cgal/Guidelines/Source_code_management/Source-Code-Management-with-Git.md

 **Note:** *please* use clickable links to the feature pages, and to the test result page, to ease the job of the Release Manager.

-If your pull request is accepted, you'll receive an email from github and the branch will be removed from your local fork.
+If your pull request is accepted, you will receive an email from github and the branch will be removed from your local fork.

 Finally, you can update the [features](https://cgal.geometryfactory.com/CGAL/Members/wiki/Features) or [small